 By the end of reading this article, you should have a fantastic idea of whether or not this certification is right for you.
-I also recommend checking out my article on the overall best corrective exercise certifications as well as my article on the best-advanced certifications from ACE.
+I also recommend checking out my article on the overall best corrective exercise certifications and my article on the best-advanced certifications from ACE.

 The point of the certification is to help personal trainers prevents client injuries and restore the musculoskeletal balance between the muscles.
 33% of all Americans deal with some musculoskeletal pain.

 Common musculoskeletal problems are the injuries, hip problems, and shoulder pain.
-By becoming a specialized personal trainer with the orthopedic specialist’s certification, you will add significant value to all current and future clients of yours.
+By becoming a specialized personal trainer with the orthopedic specialist’s certification, you will add significant value to your current and future clients.

 Because you are providing so much more value, you will also have a higher salary!
 Let’s dive into the ACE Certification to see what this advanced certification is made of!